YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario11/1_Setup/README.md

 <p align="center"><img src="../Images/CDI_upload_process.png" width="768"></p>

-About the volume access mode, if you set *ReadWriteOnce* for the PVC, you will find the following message in the VM:
+About the volume access mode, if you set *ReadWriteOnce* for the PVC, you will find later on the following message in the VM:
 ```yaml
     Message:               cannot migrate VMI: PVC alpine-boot-pvc is not shared, live migration requires that all PVCs must be shared (using ReadWriteMany access mode)
     Reason:                DisksNotLiveMigratable